|1EdTech Learning Resource Meta-Data Best Practice and Implementation Guide

 Version 1.2.1 Final Specification

-Document Name: IMS Learning Resource Meta-Data Best Practice and Implementation Guide
+Document Name: 1EdTech Learning Resource Meta-Data Best Practice and Implementation Guide

 Revision: 28 September 2001